doomsider/shadow/README.md

 Adding useful modifications and testing towards an Alpha release

 Install Easy:

-	Download https://drive.google.com/file/d/0B519td3ku8G1dVVPNURCbzBJcGM/view?usp=sharing and copy to the directory you wish to install StarMade to.

-	or

 	wget https://raw.githubusercontent.com/doomsider/shadow/master/install.sh in the directory Starmade is or will be.